 We found 7 molecular genetic pathologists near Richmond, VA.

-Dr. Michael Idowu is a molecular genetic pathologist and cytopathologist.
-He is a graduate of the University of Ibadan College of Medicine.
-Dr. Idowu's residency was performed at a hospital affiliated with Virginia Commonwealth University (VCU).
-Clinical interests for Dr. Idowu include gastrointestinal problems (digestive disorders).
+Dr. Michael Idowu is a molecular genetic pathology and cytopathology specialist in Richmond, VA.
+He is especially interested in gastrointestinal problems (digestive disorders).
 Dr. Idowu takes Medicaid and Medicare insurance.
-He has received the distinction of Geno Saccomanno New Frontiers in Cytology Award, American Society of Pathology.
+His education and training includes medical school at the University of Ibadan College of Medicine and residency at a hospital affiliated with Virginia Commonwealth University (VCU).
+Dr. Idowu has received the following distinction: Geno Saccomanno New Frontiers in Cytology Award, American Society of Pathology.
 He is conversant in Yoruba.
-Dr. Idowu's professional affiliations include VCU Health Center & MCV Hospital and Physicians and Virginia Commonwealth University (VCU) Medical Center.
+His professional affiliations include VCU Health Center & MCV Hospital and Physicians and Virginia Commonwealth University (VCU) Medical Center.

 Clinical interests: Breast Issues, Gastrointestinal Problems

-Dr. Yasser El-Gohary is a molecular genetic pathology and cytopathology specialist in Richmond, VA.
-Dr. El-Gohary attended medical school at Ain Shams University Faculty of Medicine.
-His training includes residency programs at Allegheny General Hospital and Mount Sinai Medical Center of Florida.
+Dr. Yasser El-Gohary is a Richmond, VA physician who specializes in molecular genetic pathology and cytopathology.
+He obtained his medical school training at Ain Shams University Faculty of Medicine and performed his residency at Allegheny General Hospital and Mount Sinai Medical Center of Florida.